-- If you have made a thicker cream, it will be a little more difficult to fill narrow necked containers such as malibus or bottles.
-You can use a ziplock bag (as pictured) to make a piping bag for your cream.
-You'll find a tutorial for filling narrow necked containers HERE, but basically the graphics here say it all!
+If you have made a thicker cream, it will be a little more difficult to fill narrow necked containers such as malibus or bottles.
+You can use a ziplock bag (as pictured above) to make a piping bag for your cream.
+You'll find the full tutorial for filling narrow necked containers HERE, but basically the graphics here say it all!
 Make sure all containers are DRY and clean before you fill them.
 Leave the lids OFF the jars for several hours and then make sure the lotion or cream is completely cold.
 This avoids condensation forming on the inside of the lids and allowing water to contaminate the lotion

 TIPS TO AVOID PROBLEMS: